Saturday, December 28, 2019

 Is Transcranial Direct Current Stimulation (tDCS) Effective?

-Recent studies support a therapeutic potential of tDCS in patients with:
+Recent studies support the therapeutic potential of tDCS in patients with:

 • Ataxia